slack-samples/deno-give-kudos/README.md

 Share warm kudos and kind words with anyone in your workspace using functions and a workflow!

-This sample showcases built-in functions, a custom function, and [the Giphy connector](https://api.slack.com/reference/connectors/giphy/get_random_gif) in a workflow where inputs are gathered from a form and posted to channel.
+This sample showcases Slack functions, a custom function, and [the Giphy connector](https://api.slack.com/reference/connectors/giphy/get_random_gif) in a workflow where inputs are gathered from a form and posted to channel.